gar1t/gage-save/tests/run-lifecycle.md

     >>> from gage._internal.run_util import make_run

+The `var` module is used to list available runs.
+A run only appears in a listing when it reaches a certain stage in its life cycle.

+    >>> from gage._internal.var import list_runs

 ## Initial run status

 A run is created with an ID and a run directory.
 Runs are always local